Find Out More About My

-I charge just £10 per 2,000 words for a critique of your short fiction and £20 per 2,000 words to proofread and edit your short fiction.
+I charge from £20 per 4,000 words for a critique of your short fiction.
+I charge from £15 per 2,000 words to proofread and from £30 per 2,000 words to edit your short fiction.
+Quotations for nonfiction proofreading and editing and developmental fiction editing are available on request.
 If you have a longer project in mind, please contact me to discuss a quote.
-I can provide a quote for novels based on the amount of work involved in proofreading and editing your manuscript.
+I can provide a quote for whole novels based on the amount of work involved in proofreading or editing your manuscript.

 Please contact me at email@example.com to discuss your editing and proofreading needs.